theimowski/SAFE-TodoMVC-workshop/README.md

 ## 6. (**) extras

-Following are left as an optional exercises, they are possible improvements on what we already have, and are part of the original TodoMVC project specifications.
+Following are left as an optional exercises, they are possible improvements on what we already have, and some are part of the original TodoMVC project specifications.
 They might be bit harder to do as I haven't prepared sample code for those (yet).

 * add validation that Todo's title should never be empty
 * when editing a Todo, respect also `Blur` event to save changes
 * implement Routing as per [TodoMVC specs](https://github.com/tastejs/todomvc/blob/master/app-spec.md#routing) - use [Fable.Elmish.Browser](https://elmish.github.io/browser/index.html) package
 * make the edit input focused when entering editing mode - one way of doing that is using [React Refs](https://pl.reactjs.org/docs/refs-and-the-dom.html) - you'll need an advanced usage of `Fable.React` as described e.g. [here](https://fable.io/blog/Announcing-Fable-React-5.html)
-* deploy to Azure App Engine - the project has been created with arm.template, so if you have an Azure account follow [these](https://safe-stack.github.io/docs/template-appservice/) steps to deploy the TodoMVC app to cloud!
+* deploy to Azure App Engine - the project has been created with `arm-template.json` file, so if you have an Azure account follow [these](https://safe-stack.github.io/docs/template-appservice/) steps to deploy the TodoMVC app to cloud!